 Education & Outreach

 In late 2008, the CLFLWD became a member of the East Metro Water Resource Education Program (EMWREP).
 The EMWREP is a partnership formed to develop a comprehensive water resource education and outreach program for member partners.
-As of 2015, 22 partner organizations comprise EMWREP's membership.
-The EMWREP region covers all of Washington County as well as a small portion of Chisago and Ramsey Counties.
+Over 22 partner organizations comprise EMWREP's membership covering all of Washington County as well as a small portion of Chisago and Ramsey Counties.

 - Aquatic plants provide many lake benefits